BVI-VFI: A Video Quality Database for Video Frame Interpolation: Subjective Experiments

 \subsection{Experimental Procedure}

-We employed the Double Stimulus Continuous Quality Scale (DSCQS) methodology~\cite{itu2002500} for this subjective experiment.
-In each trial of a session, the subject is presented with two sequences, A and B, one of which is the reference sequence and the other is a distorted version generated by one of the VFI algorithms.
+We employed the Double Stimulus Continuous Quality Scale (DSCQS) methodology~\cite{itu2002500} for this subjective experiment. {Compared to the single-stimulus (SSCQS) alternative which has been frequently used in previous work~\cite{madhusudana2021subjective, lee2021subjective, hosu2017konstanz, sinno2018large}, DSCQS better supports the detection of more subtle artefacts, as typically introduced in VFI.
+It thus provides a more accurate measure of the perceptual degradation~\cite{bull2021intelligent}, and reduces context effects~\cite{pinson2003comparing}.} In each trial of a session, the subject is presented with two sequences, A and B, one of which is the reference sequence and the other is a distorted version generated by one of the VFI algorithms.
 The display order of the reference and distorted videos is randomised, and the subject is unaware of which one is the reference.
 Sequences A and B are shown to the subject twice in an alternating fashion (i.e., A, B, A, B) interleaved with grey screens containing text informing the subject which video (A or B) will be played next.
 After videos are played, the subject is presented with a grey screen showing the question: ``Please rate the quality of video A'' and another such question for video B. The user is then asked to provide their answers using two continuous sliders (for A and B) with five evenly spaced ticks labelled \textit{Bad}, \textit{Poor}, \textit{Fair}, \textit{Good}, \textit{Excellent}, which correspond to 0, 25, 50, 75, 100 respectively.
-The slider is controlled via a mouse.
 There are two-second grey-screen intervals between video presentations, and the rating process of the viewers are not timed.

-A total of 189 subjects were paid to participate in this experiment.
-In order to reduce viewer fatigue caused by excessively long experiment sessions while ensuring sufficient raw subjective scores (at least 20) for each distorted video, we divided the participants into nine groups and each group of subjects were presented with sequences associated with only four source content types, which include 60 (4 content $\times$ 3 frame rates $\times$ 5 VFI methods) distorted sequences and their reference counterparts.